First direct search for light dark matter interactions in a transition-edge sensor: Experimental setup

-For direct DM searches, the SQUID settings, TES working points, and DAQ trigger levels are optimized to guarantee a high dynamic range as well as low electronic noise while still providing high energy resolution.
-Before a measurement, light samples with attenuated laser sources are recorded to determine the signal-to-noise ratio for photon pulses in the energy region of interest.
+For direct DM searches, the SQUID settings, TES working points, and DAQ trigger levels are optimized to guarantee a high dynamic range as well as low noise while still providing high energy resolution.
+Before a measurement, single-photon samples with attenuated laser sources are recorded to determine the signal-to-noise ratio for photon pulses in the energy region of interest.
 To choose an appropriate trigger level for low energy events, a short continuous timeseries is recorded from the readout without any trigger.
-This data sample, which predominantly consists of electronic noise, is then analyzed to find a suitable trigger level, \textit{i.e.}, an energy threshold which is as low as possible without reaching significantly into the noise baseline, where a high trigger rate could potentially lead to deadtime.
+This data sample predominantly consists of the current noise at the TES output, measured with the SQUID sensor and readout electronics.
+We will refer to this as 'noise' in the remainder of this work.
+The sample is then analyzed to find a suitable trigger level, i.e., an energy threshold which is as low as possible without reaching significantly into the noise baseline, where a high trigger rate could potentially lead to deadtime.
 We select a trigger level corresponding to a trigger rate of less than \qty{2}{\hertz}.
 Consequently, in order to trigger on small energy deposits, the background levels of the system must be reduced as much as possible.
 In the post-trigger analysis, interesting signals are then selected through a pulse shape analysis similar to that in \refscite{Shah:2021wsp,RubieraGimeno:2024}, where the template of \cref{eq:template} is fitted to the signal in the frequency domain.